kodadot/kodadot.github.io/docs/README.md

 footer: MIT Licensed | Copyright © 2020 vue-polkadot authors and contributors
 ---
-## VueJS dashboard for Polkadot and Substrate
+## VueJS dashboard for Polkadot and Substrate networks

 This is a collection of Vue.js libraries, utlities and classes that allows for easier use of the Polkadot JS infrastructure inside your apps from Vue apps.